October 10, 2019

 2. Change Leaders Template

-Identifying your champions for change is fundamental.
+As per this change management plan template, identifying your champions for change is fundamental.
 In order for the intended change to be adopted, influential people must actively support, communicate, and monitor the change.
 Determine your change leaders early on, so you can include them in your plans.

 This Change Leaders Template includes: